 Application Deadline: December 15th

 Applications are accepted for FALL QUARTER ONLY.
-Please note that the December 15th date is “received by” and not “postmarked by”.
-It is essential that your materials be on-time and complete for the admissions committee to properly evaluate your application.
+It is essential that your materials be on-time and complete for faculty and the admissions committee to properly evaluate your application.

 It is important to click the correct button on the form to indicate your degree objective (MA, MA/Ph.D., or Ph.D.).